 Famous last words!

 “Just put it on your credit card” is a term very easily said, very easily done, but very hard to come back from.
-Revolving credit and the interest rates can trap people in a cycle of debt.
+Revolving credit and interest rates can trap people in a cycle of debt.

-Problem is that the person being told to buy on credit may not have said they’re in debt in the first place, so it can be difficult.
+The problem is that the person being told to buy on credit may not have said they’re in debt in the first place, so it can be difficult.

 7. Use that fella from the telly